Clarifai/docs/docs/api-guide/api-overview/helpful-api-resources/postman-examples.md

 If you run the **Get Application** endpoint as-is, you'll get the details of the `app_id` already set in the environment.

-If you want to get the details of another app, you can set its `app_id` in the Postman environment.
+If you want to get the details of another app, you can set its value in the Postman environment or directly in the URL field.

 ### c) Patch Application